Auto Insurance for Veterans: Complete Savings Guide

 Liberty Mutual and Other Providers

-Liberty Mutual offers the Military Connect program, providing discounts up to 10-12% depending on your state.
-While their rates tend to run higher than USAA or GEICO, they're available in most states and offer flexible coverage options for active, retired, and reserve military members.
+Liberty Mutual offers the Military Connect program, providing discounts up to 10–12% depending on your state.
+With an average full coverage rate of $2,861 annually, they're available in most states and offer flexible coverage options for active, retired, and reserve military members.

-Farmers Insurance provides up to 10% discounts for veterans and retirees, though their average full coverage rate of $4,529 makes them less competitive for budget-conscious veterans.
-Regional providers like Arbella (up to 10% in Massachusetts only) may offer competitive rates in specific areas, so it's worth getting quotes from local insurers as well.
+Farmers Insurance provides up to 10% discounts for veterans and retirees, though their average full coverage rate of $3,023 makes them less competitive for budget-conscious veterans.
+State Farm also offers military discounts up to 25% with an additional 24% multi-vehicle discount.
+Regional providers may offer competitive rates in specific areas, so it's always worth getting local quotes as well.

 Trusted by Thousands